Wendy Wasserstein's breakthrough seems obvious in retrospect and was not obvious at all at the time.

 Wendy Wasserstein still matters because she wrote women with intellect and contradiction before the culture got comfortable congratulating itself for wanting exactly that.

 She did not write symbols of empowerment.
 She wrote people trying to live after the slogan had already been printed.
 The result was often comic, often melancholy, and still unusually recognizable.
 The archived post rightly flagged the awards and famous titles.
-This rewrite broadens the frame.
-Wasserstein's legacy lies in turning the complicated inner and social lives of smart women into central theatrical territory and insisting that the audience meet them there.
+The better frame is broader: Wasserstein's legacy lies in turning the complicated inner and social lives of smart women into central theatrical territory and insisting that the audience meet them there.